digital-ai/deploy-helm-chart/operator/test/Notes.md

 ## Installation

 The installation can be done using the sample configuration provided below.
 Please note that this is a minimal configuration and it's not recommended for production use.
-This configuration disables SCC creation and uses embedded Postgresql and RabbitMQ.
+This configuration uses embedded Postgresql and RabbitMQ.

 ```yaml
 apiVersion: xld.digital.ai/v1alpha1